 If you believe your loved one is the victim of abuse in a nursing home, you have several legal options.
 Know the signs of nursing home abuse and neglect and when to contact a Kansas City nursing home abuse attorney.
-You are, sadly, not alone; but, our nursing home abuse lawyers have decades of experience handling such cases and can begin to help you immediately.
+You are, sadly, not alone; but, our Kansas City personal injury lawyers have decades of experience handling personal injury cases and can begin to help you immediately.

 The National Council on Aging defines nursing home abuse as any act that leads to potential or actual harm.
 This harm may be physical, but it can also be mental, emotional, or financial.
 There are four common examples of abuse in nursing homes: